For more information about any of our Graduate School programs, contact us at:

 Graduate and Professional Student Government

-The official voice of 8,000+ graduate and professional students on the IUPUI campus.
+The official voice of 8,000+ graduate and professional students on the IU Indianapolis campus.
 Promotes active dialogue between the community and school administration, and works regularly with faculty and staff to determine future directions for the university.

 The Spot is an online gathering place for student organizations.